 This step is particularly important since it provides an opportunity for both STC and the customer to confirm the details of the project before going to production.
 Doors may need to be shifted, dimensions may need to be updated and piping penetrations may need to be added.
 This is the time to work out those details.

 Step 5: Send purchase order and approved sign off form and drawing (custom pump covers only)

-We will not be able to begin production or ship a pump cover unless we receive a purchase order.
-For our custom pump covers we will also need to have a sign off form and drawing returned to us before we will begin production.
-These two pieces of information will insure that we are building the correct pump cover to meet the exact needs of our customers.
+We will not be able to begin production or ship a well pump cover unless we receive a purchase order.
+For our custom well pump covers, we will also need to have a sign off form and drawing returned to us before we begin production.
+These two pieces of information will ensure that we are building the correct well pump cover to meet the exact needs of our customers.

-If you’d like to learn more about our pump covers, download our pump cover checklist.
+If you’d like to learn more about our insulated well pump covers, download our pump cover checklist.
 You can use it to determine the dimensions of your pump enclosure.
-Or you can reach out to me directly.
-My email is email@example.com.
-We are happy to help you design the best pump cover for your project.
+Or you can reach out to me directly using the link below.
+We’re happy to help you design the best pump cover for your project.